awk Programs

 with `@include' can contain further `@include' statements.

-will make an effort to only include files once, so that nested
+igawk will make an effort to only include files once, so that nested

 includes don't accidentally include a library function twice.

-should behave externally just like gawk
+igawk should behave externally just like gawk.
+This means it

-'s command line arguments, including the
+should accept all of gawk's command line arguments, including the

 ability to have multiple source files specified via `-f', and the